Skip to main content

 Speaker in front of audience

-The research seminar opened with center manager Espen A. Haavardsholm presenting the rich annual report for REMEDY 2023.
-Achievements of young researchers and development in the individual projects, as well as public communication, financial cooperation, etc., were mentioned with pride.
+The research seminar opened with center director Espen A. Haavardsholm presenting the comprehensive annual report for REMEDY 2023.
+Achievements of young researchers and development in the individual projects, as well as public dissemination, financial cooperation, etc., were mentioned with pride.
 A readable PDF of the annual report for 2023 can be found HERE .

 Prof. Per Olav Vandvik from Magic enlightened us with the first REMEDY BMJ rapid recommendation and outlined exciting future plans.
 Letícia Kawano-Dourado, MD, PhD provided insight into the process and results of Magic's collaboration with REMEDY.